The Way of Being

 The greatest or maximal possibility must be logical possibility for the logically impossible cannot exist in any world.
 On the other hand, physical impossibility, for example, may obtain in some world.

-An implication is that the universe is limitlessly greater than our cosmos.
+The universe is limitlessly greater than our cosmos.

 The way is grounded in